squaremo/starling/docs/rfc/0002-dependencies.md

 ### The shape of the problem

-This section gives details of the problem that is to be solved.
+This section explains the problem that is to be solved.
+First and foremost, the different kinds of relation need to be accounted for in the controller.

 #### Hard vs soft dependence